Tiny House Grants

 Community Development Block Grants (CDBG) provide federal funding to local governments for affordable housing, economic development, and community improvements.
 Some municipalities use CDBG funds to support innovative housing solutions including tiny house villages or ADU development programs.

 Individual tiny house buyers rarely access CDBG funds directly.
 Instead, nonprofit organizations or municipalities develop tiny house projects serving low-income populations.
 If you're interested in tiny house community living, research whether your area has CDBG-funded affordable housing initiatives.
-Contact your city or county housing authority to ask about tiny house-related programs and eligibility requirements.

 Veterans Affairs Programs